 Quantum computers have enormous potential.
 That is why we have already been conducting research into quantum computers since 2019, examining possible fields of application as well as possible risks.
-In the PlanQk research project, we are investigating concrete use cases in dispatching, including the detection of anomalies.
+In the PlanQk EniQmA research project, we are investigating concrete use cases in scheduling and how these can be solved in the combination of quantum computers and classical computers.
 This has enabled us to build up the Group's own expertise and conduct a lively exchange of ideas with industry and research partners on an equal footing.

 Quantum expertise for Deutsche Bahn